PhilippStancke/academic-kickstart/content/home/accomplishments.md

   * Idiomatische Wendungen und kolloquiale Ausdrücke<br/><br/>

 __Information:__
-  * Due to Philipp M. Stancke's one-and-a-half year study stay in Bogotá, Colombia, a level of C1 can be expected.
+  * Due to Philipp M. Stancke's one-and-a-half year study stay in Bogotá, Colombia, a level of __C1__ can be expected.
 """

 [[item]]
   organization = "ZfbK"
   organization_url = "https://buchsys.zfbk.uni-giessen.de/angebote/aktueller_zeitraum/_Franzoesisch_B2_2.html"
-  title = "French B2.2"
+  title = "French B2.2 UNIcert II"
   url = ""
   date_start = "2020-04-20"
   date_end = "2020-09-30"
   description = """ __Content:__
   * The objective of this course is to exchange both orally and in writing on very diverse subjects such as identity and origins, the French-speaking world, Charles de Gaulle, May 68 in the world or the waste of natural resources.
-The grammar points covered will focus on the difference between the subjunctive and the indicative, the past tense and the imperfect.
-We will also learn how to form the simple past tense which allows you to read any book in French."""
+  * The grammar points covered will focus on the difference between the subjunctive and the indicative, the past tense and the imperfect.
+  * We will also learn how to form the simple past tense which allows you to read any book in French."""

 [[item]]
   organization = "edX"